UCANR-IGIS/morrill-map/readme.md

 ## Incentivizing States

 But how exactly do you support States, at various forms of development, in creating new colleges?

 The federal government didn’t have much spare cash at the time, and everything they had was going to the war.
 What they did have however was land, a lot of it, particularly in the large western states like California where Native Americans had been displaced and decimated by decades of violence, disease, and fraud.
 The Federal government was eager to ‘dispose’ of public lands and get it into the hands of settlers and coorporations who could put it into production.
-Land Grants were quite common in those days, perhaps the famous being the Homestead Act which was passed just 9 days before the Morrill Act.
+Land Grants were quite common in those days, perhaps the famous being the Homestead Act which was passed just two months before the Morrill Act.

 Under the Morrill Act, each State was given 30,000 acres for each Congressman and Senator.
 The idea was not that the State would build a